-- 4.9 Monitoring programs such as the Countryside survey and the New Plant Atlas9 of the UK revealed shifts in species composition that favour nutrient-tolerant species10.
+- 4.10 Monitoring programs such as the Countryside survey and the New Plant Atlas11 of the UK revealed shifts in species composition that favour nutrient-tolerant species12.
 N deposition within the north-west is strongly associated with the large amounts of precipitation experienced there.
 Experimental evidence suggests that hummock forming Sphagnum species may be lost from bogs that are experiencing high deposition rates.
 Based upon research constructed from the Main Valley Bogs SAC, which are located in Northern Ireland, the critical load for bogs is described at 5-10 kgN/ha/yr compared to current deposition rates of 36 kgN/ha/yr at the closest area of SAC bog to the M62.
 Therefore, Holcroft Moss is already subject to a deposition rate far above its critical load.
-However, it is important to note that: - Paragraph 5.26 of Natural England guidance11 states that 'An exceedance [of the critical level or load] alone is insufficient to determine the acceptability (or otherwise) of a project'.
-So, the fact that the critical level for NOx or critical load for nitrogen are already exceeded is not a legitimate basis to conclude that any further NOx or nitrogen (no matter how small) will result in an adverse effect; - Paragraph 4.25 of the same NE guidance states '...1% of critical load/level are considered by Natural England's air quality specialists (and by industry, regulators and other statutory nature conservation bodies) to be suitably precautionary, as any emissions below this level are widely considered to be imperceptible...There can therefore be a high degree of confidence in its application to screen for risks of an effect'. - 4.10 Moreover, the exceedance of the 1% of the critical level or load thresholds does not itself mean that adverse effects on integrity would automatically arise.
-Consideration of the likely effect of the exceedance, the physical extent of the exceedance and other factors that might modify the site's response to nitrogen deposition are also relevant. - 4.11 Before discussing the impact of such a forecast change in nitrogen deposition, it is also important to note that the general long-term trend for NOx concentrations in the UK has been one of improvement (particularly since 1990) despite an increase in vehicles on the roads12.
-Total nitrogen deposition13 in the UK decreased by 13% between 1988 and 2008, while NOx concentrations decreased by 50% over the same time period14.
-According to Plantlife, 'There is an overall decreasing trend in the percentage of UK habitats affected by nitrogen deposition, with levels exceeding critical loads dropping from 75% of UK sensitive habitats in 1996, to 62.5% in 2011-2013115.
-The trend has also been observed and documented by the European Union and has been recently used by them to develop a tool to monetise the biodiversity benefit of such improvements16.
+However, it is important to note that: - Paragraph 5.26 of Natural England guidance13 states that 'An exceedance [of the critical level or load] alone is insufficient to determine the acceptability (or otherwise) of a project'.
+So, the fact that the critical level for NOx or critical load for nitrogen are already exceeded is not a legitimate basis to conclude that any further NOx or nitrogen (no matter how small) will result in an adverse effect; - Paragraph 4.25 of the same NE guidance states '...1% of critical load/level are considered by Natural England's air quality specialists (and by industry, regulators and other statutory nature conservation bodies) to be suitably precautionary, as any emissions below this level are widely considered to be imperceptible...There can therefore be a high degree of confidence in its application to screen for risks of an effect'.

-9 Preston, C.D., Pearman, D.A. & Dines, T.D. (eds), 2002.
+11 Preston, C.D., Pearman, D.A. & Dines, T.D. (eds), 2002.
 New Atlas of the British and Irish Flora.
-ISBN: 0198510675 10 Haines-Young, R., et al., 2003.
+ISBN: 0198510675 12 Haines-Young, R., et al., 2003.
 Changing landscapes, habitats and vegetation diversity across Great Britain.
 Journal of Environmental Management, 67, 267-281.

-11 'Natural England's approach to advising competent authorities on the assessment of road traffic emissions under the Habitats Regulations.
+13 'Natural England's approach to advising competent authorities on the assessment of road traffic emissions under the Habitats Regulations.
 Version: June 2018'. http://publications.naturalengland.org.uk/publication/4720542048845824